conleyrj/SeniorCapstoneProject-CS5001/Design_Diagrams/DesignDiagrams.md

-## Project Title: Automatic Paper Exam Generator
+## Project Title: PAPER (Paper Assessment Problem and Exam Resource)
 ## Goal Statement:
 Create an application that will allow professors and TAs to quickly and easily grade assignments/exams